pmukta/loan_default_project/README.md

 Then open the local URL (e.g. http://localhost:8501) in your browser to use the app.

+Then open the local URL (e.g. http://localhost:8501
+) in your browser to use the app.

 📊 Sample Output

 Example 1:
 ✅ Loan likely to be repaid
 Confidence: 91.24%

 Example 2:
 ⚠️ Loan likely to default
 Confidence: 78.56%